Get ready for your first time on an Alaskan Cruise!

 The buffet is stocked full of food, too much for me to even mention.
 We seriously could have eaten every meal here, it was that good.
-Oh, and there are like a TON of desserts are every meal too.
+Oh, and there are a TON of desserts at every meal too.

 The dining rooms are even better.
 We tried almost everything we could and each thing was better than the next.
 Everything in the main dining rooms is included and you can even order as much as you want.
 There were times we couldn’t decide between the main dishes so our server encouraged us to get 2… why not!

 From the appetizers to soups and salads and the main course and all the way to the desserts, the dining was phenomenal.

 Even the Room Service was great. and not to mention 24/7!
 Do you want a piece of chocolate cake at 2 am?
 Go ahead!
 And I highly recommend ordering breakfast to your room in the mornings.
 There’s no better way to start your day than to enjoy eggs and coffee while sitting on your balcony, watching whales swimming in the distance.